nzakas/understandinges6/manuscript/03-Functions.md

 ### Arrow Function Syntax

 The syntax for arrow functions comes in many flavors depending upon what you're trying to accomplish.
-All variations begin with function arguments, followed by the arrow, followed by the body of the function.
-Both the arguments and the body can take different forms depending on usage.
+All variations begin with function parameters, followed by the arrow, followed by the body of the function.
+Both the parameters and the body can take different forms depending on usage.
 For example, the following arrow function takes a single argument and simply returns it:

 ```js
 var reflect = value => value;